Kerry Way Hiking Ottsworld Tour

 Daily Itinerary

-This is considered inn-to-in-supported hiking.
+This is considered inn-to-in supported hiking.
 We’ll have a local guide with us for the trip who will handle all of the logistics – so all we have to do is hike!
 They will not only move the luggage so that all we have to carry is a day pack, but each day we will have two distance options that we can hike.
-The itinerary includes a number of days of hiking over 15 miles, therefore if people in the group want to do a shorter distance they will have that option.
-Note – you will need to pick either the full distance or the shorter distance and our guide will handle all transportation.
+The itinerary includes a number of days of hiking over 15 miles; therefore, if people in the group want to do a shorter distance, they will have that option.
+Note – you will need to pick either the full distance or the shorter distance, and our guide will handle all transportation.

-This means that our guide will not be hiking with us on the trail, we will be on the trail on our own, but it is well marked and each of us will have a GPS app from Ireland Walk Hike Bike that won’t let us get lost!
+This means that our guide will not be hiking with us on the trail; we will be on the trail on our own, but it is well-marked, and each of us will have a GPS app from Ireland Walk Hike Bike that won’t let us get lost!
 However, our guide will be with us in the mornings and evenings, and will fill us with the history of the Kerry Peninsula, Irish culture, great places to eat, and let us know where the best pubs are!

-May 1st Day 1 – Arrive in Killarney
+Day 1 – Arrive in Killarney

 Our Hiking tour begins in the bustling town of Killarney.
 Killarney is home to the spectacular National Park and the majestic Three Lakes of Killarney.
 We will meet our guide at 5 pm this evening for a tour briefing before enjoying a delicious meal with your fellow hikers in a local restaurant.